-Paraphrasing and Citation
+Paraphrasing and citation

-No matter what you paraphrase, however, you must be sure always to cite your source completely and accurately.
+No matter what you paraphrase, however, you must always be sure to cite your source completely and accurately.
 A paraphrase is something cast in our own words, but the idea originated with someone else, and we should acknowledge this, while continuing to build on this foundation in our own ways.

 For experienced readers, it is quite easy to spot "plagiarism" (whether intentional or not) in other people's work.
-The trick is learning how to paraphrase responsibly and accurately in our own.
+The trick is learning how to paraphrase responsibly and accurately on our own.

+III.
 EXERCISES